IBM-Security/ibmsecurity/README.md

 3. jmespath - is required for sample code

 The following Python Packages are optional:
-1. pyOpenSSL - to perform action on certificates (used for idempotency in management_ssl_certificate)
+1. cryptography - to perform action on certificates (used for idempotency in management_ssl_certificate)
 2. python-dateutil - date utilities (used for idempotency in management_ssl_certificate)

 Appliances need to have an ip address defined for their LMI.
 This may mean that appliances have had their initial setup